Curriculum and Academic Programme

 What sets the Career-related Programme apart is the authentic, practical business experience and skills development the programme has at its core.
 Through extensive research and consultation with business, we have identified the ten essential assets to thrive in the modern workplace.
 These will be developed through five themes in the Personal and Professional Skills course and in work experience with our business partners.
 Also, at the core of the IBCP is a research project on an ethical dilemma in business and a language development project to gain multicultural fluency.

 Students will graduate with in-depth specialist knowledge in business, the understanding from rigorous IBDP and AP courses and a well-developed, essential skill-set for the world of work.
 The result is confident, motivated and well-qualified students who are ready to thrive at university and in the workplace.

 The ISZL High School Programme allows students to choose a variety of course types to suit their passions and interests.
 Guided by the holistic approach promoted by the high school graduation requirements, students receive the ISZL High School Diploma, a credential recognised by many universities.
-Students can choose between five or six courses per year from the Advanced Placement (AP) courses, IB Diploma (IBDP) courses, ISZL courses or a BTEC in business.
+Students can choose between five or six courses per year from the Advanced Placement (AP) courses, IB Diploma (IBDP) courses, ISZL courses or a BTEC in Creative Media.

 All students must take courses that fulfil the graduation requirements and should consult closely with their college counsellors to check for the specific requirements for specific countries.

 AP courses are challenging college level courses designed to push students academically and allow them to develop their academic interests.
 They are completed in one year and externally assessed by a single final exam.